pjamesjoyce/lcopt/README.md

 [![Publication](http://joss.theoj.org/papers/c0b544bee185c9ac75e96d24b8573547/status.svg)](http://joss.theoj.org/papers/c0b544bee185c9ac75e96d24b8573547)

 Lcopt is a python module for creating fully parameterised LCA foreground models using a Flask based interactive GUI developed by [James Joyce](https://pjamesjoyce.github.io/)

 It integrates with SimaPro and BrightWay2

+You can export and share your model and results as an .lcoptview file, and share them with a wider audience using [lcoptview](http://lcoptview.rtfd.io)

 Online documentation, including full installation instructions, is available [here](http://lcopt.readthedocs.io)